yealee925/Brute-Force-Lab/README.md

 The Root Access Lab introduces the basics of hacking into a target Linux system (10.10.177.161).
 The hacking involved active reconnaissance to gather the information necessary to gain access to the user's files.

 ### Skills Learned
-- Advanced knowledge of working with a Linux system and several Linux commands
+- Advanced knowledge of working with a Linux system and practiced inputting Linux commands
 - Enhanced understanding of active reconnaissance through the usage of **nmap**
 - Development of critical thinking and problem-solving skills in cybersecurity.